ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 - **Week One (January 16 - 20) through Week Ten (March 20 - 24)**:
   Implementation, experimentation, and writing.

-- **March 24 at 11:59 PM**: Submit a final draft version as a tagged release in the document's GitHub repository.
+- **March 24 at 11:59 PM**: Submit the final draft version as a tagged release in the document's GitHub repository.

 - **Week Eleven (March 27 - 31) through Week Fourteen (April 17 - 21)**: Oral